Primal-dual algorithm for contextual stochastic combinatorial optimization: Primal-dual algorithm and its properties

 \paragraph{Policies over combinatorial sets.} A policy maps a context value $x \in \calX$ to a distribution over the corresponding combinatorial set $q \in \Delta^{\calY(x)}$.
 To define such policies, we map a context $x$ to a direction vector $\theta = \varphi_w(x)$; then lift it to the score space $s_\theta = Y(x)^\top \theta = (\langle \theta | y\rangle)_{y \in \calY(x)}$, where $Y(x) = (y)_{y \in \calY(x)}$ is the wide matrix of solutions in $\calY(x)$; and finally to a distribution~$q = \nabla \Omega_{\Delta^\calY(x)}^*(s_\theta)$.
 Thus, the policy parameterized by $w$ is defined as

-and illustrated on the left-hand side of Figure~\ref{fig:policies_comb_erm}.
-The rest of the figure is further detailed in Section~\ref{subsec:distribution_space}.
+This connection is further detailed in Appendix~\ref{subsec:distribution_space}.
 Such a policy depends on the weights $w$ and the choice of the regularization function $\Omega_{\Delta^{\calY(x)}}$.
 We do not explicitly show this second dependency to alleviate notation since the regularization $\Omega_{\Delta^{\calY(x)}}$ is chosen once and for all.